In the last chapter, we gave each

 , it is in file order.

-things when possible, file order thus acts as a tie breaker, as it
+with equal priority, so file order acts as a tie breaker, as it

 should.